Mission and Bylaws

 Section 1.
 The mission of the Peoria Area Mountain Bike Association (PAMBA) is to promote off road bicycling through education of land managers and trail creators, trail creation, trail maintenance, and social events.

-PAMBA is an affiliate club of the 501c3 organization, The International Mountain Bike Association (IMBA) located in Boulder, CO and also a member of the Illinois Mountain Bike Coalition.
-The IMBC, IMBA, and PAMBA are dedicated to responsible use of the trails by bicyclists through a few simple concepts, the goal being open trails for bicyclists and more trails where they are appropriate.
+PAMBA is dedicated to responsible use of the trails by bicyclists through a few simple concepts, the goal being to open trails for bicyclists and to build more trails where they are appropriate.

 Mountain bikers have a responsibility to minimize the impact on the land they use.
 Mountain biking helps build personal commitment to environmental protection and open space preservation.